-2013 looks to be a banner year for Suede in the the churning waters of gay romance and the M/M subgenre.
-Want to know where he's headed?
-Check out his Events page for all the poop that's fit to scoop.
+Want to know where Damon's headed?
+Check out the Events page for all the poop that's fit to scoop.
 The happiest endings come at the end of a road that is soft and rough...

 Gay romance in Hotlanta!